What kind of owner? – To understand another living being, or even a person from another time, you can do two things.

 First, he recruits a group of like-minded people, and then together they look for a guide.
 After much deliberation, the group of managers and chief officials find a suitable person with very good references and a well-edited website.
 The manager asks for his money, but this is only a positive aspect for the members of the company.

-Three months of preparation, gathering important equipment, getting vaccinations, etc… Then the day they’ve been waiting for arrives, their plane lands at a dusty South American airport, from where they are taken by a convoy of jeeps for five days into the depths of the jungle.
-After unpacking and setting up camp, the trucks leave them alone.
-From then on, their only contact with civilisation is a satellite phone.
+Three months of preparation, gathering important equipment, getting vaccinations, etc… The day they’ve been waiting for finally arrives, and their plane lands at a dusty South American airport.
+A convoy of jeeps then takes them deep into the jungle over five days.
+After unpacking and setting up camp, the trucks depart, leaving them alone.
+From that point on, their only link to civilization is a satellite phone.

 Accusingly, people used to power in civilian life ask their leader: “How could this have happened?”